By Erika Turan, APR, Senior Account Executive

-What started as https://gorasor.com/trapped-in-a-dating-sim-anime/, the series broke records as the most nominated freshman comedy in Emmy Award history, and is now about to start filming its third season.
+What started as a funny promo for NBC sports, the series broke records as the most nominated freshman comedy in Emmy Award history, and is now about to start filming its third season.

 Riddled with wisdom, sparkling with wit, and dripping with off-color language, the show is a gigantic hit.
 And, lucky for us, a fun little way to explore some marketing and public relations lessons too.
 Here are a few of my favorites.

 - A short, succinct message will get you everywhere.
 On his first day as head coach, Ted boils down his philosophy to just one word: “Believe.”
-Even if you’re not a fan of the show, you may have seen the blue-marker-on-yellow-paper message somewhere. meetup new bern nc.
+Even if you’re not a fan of the show, you may have seen the blue-marker-on-yellow-paper message somewhere.
+It’s become that ubiquitous.
 That one word is what he puts out to his team: believe in yourselves, believe in me, believe in each other.
 It’s not complicated, and it works.
 Remember that for your marketing and PR efforts: distill your message down to its essence, and it will work harder for you.

 - If you don’t believe in a brand, don’t rep it.
 When AFC Richmond player Sam Obisanya is offered a role as spokesperson for team sponsor Dubai Airlines, it sends him over the moon.
 Until Sam learns the sponsor’s parent company is likely responsible for horrific environmental damage in his home country, Nigeria.
 Sam uses his influential position to put a spotlight on the injustice and declines the lucrative paycheck.
 Lesson learned: make sure your brand is conducting itself legally, ethically and morally.
 And if aligning with a brand doesn’t fit your values, don’t do it.